Ra's al Ghul: Talia al Ghul

 Created by Dennis O'Neil and Bob Brown in 1971, Talia al Ghul (تاليه الغول) is Ra's al Ghul's daughter.
-Talia's mother was a woman of mixed Chinese and Arab ancestry named Melisande, who met Ra's at the Woodstock festival.
+Like Ra's, Talia's mother was a woman of mixed Chinese and Arab ancestry named Melisande, who met Ra's at the Woodstock festival.

 Damian Wayne

 Originally appearing as an unnamed infant in the 1987 graphic novel Batman: Son of the Demon, the character was introduced as Damian Wayne or Damian al Ghul (Arabic: دميان الغول) by Grant Morrison and Andy Kubert in 2006.
 Damian is the son of Bruce Wayne and Talia al Ghul, making him the grandson of Ra's al Ghul.
 He is an Heir to the Demon Head and expected to one day lead the League.
 Ra's raised him to be the new Alexander the Great.
 He is bred from birth to take and rule the world by his mother Talia al Ghul.
 He was very aggressive until he met his father, Batman.
 Batman taught him how to calm himself and trained him to be the new Robin.
-His genetic perfection and genetic makeup unfortunately marked him as the ideal host for his grandfather who wants to take over his body.
+His genetic perfection marks him as the ideal host for his grandfather, who wants to take over his body.

 Mara al Ghul

 Created by Benjamin Percy and Jonboy Meyers, the character debuted in Teen Titans (vol. 6) in December 2016.
 Mara al Ghul is a granddaughter of Ra's al Ghul, daughter to the late Dusan al Ghul and a cousin to Damian Wayne.
-Introduced as an enemy to Damian she was also raised by the League of Assassins.
-She and Damian were both members of the Demon's Fist, an elite group within in the League.
-Damian was supposed to lead the Demon's Fist but Mara now leads the group since Damian's choosing his father over the League.
-Mara hates Damian since he left her with a scar across her right eye during a training session when they were younger.
+Introduced as an enemy to Damian, she was also raised by the League of Assassins.
+She and Damian were both members of the Demon's Fist, an elite group within the League.
+Damian was supposed to lead the Demon's Fist, but Mara now leads the group instead since Damian chose to side with his father over the League.
+Mara hates Damian after he left her with a scar across her right eye during a training session when they were younger.
 Mara has not inherited her father's albinism; she has black hair with red bangs.
-Like the rest of her family, she is a skilled fighter and is also noted to be a talented artist.
+Like the rest of her family she is a skilled fighter, and is also noted to be a talented artist.